Pay

 A more useful measurement of gender equality is equal pay – paying men and women the same for doing the same job – which Kent County Council does.

-Our gender pay gap is 11.4% compared to a national gap of 14.9%.
-But as explained above, this measurement tells us nothing about actual equal pay at Kent County Council.
+Our gender pay gap is 12%.
+As explained above, this measurement tells us nothing about actual equal pay at Kent County Council.

 Gender pay gap statements